 Wukong blinks 100 units away, enters Twilight Shroud invisibility for 1.5 seconds and leaves behind a decoy of himself.
 After 1.5 seconds, the decoy performs a circular attack around him for 0.5 seconds, dealing magic damage to all nearby enemies, and then vanishes.

 Perhaps your biggest "outplay button" in your whole kit.
-Decoy pushes Wukong 100 units forward and leaves a clone behind.
+Warrior Trickster pushes Wukong 100 units forward and leaves a clone behind.
 Contrary to what you may think, confusing enemy players into hitting your clone isn't actually the important part of this ability.
 When you use W, your resting animation will reset, which makes it obvious to the enemy player that you just used W. Rather, the important part is the stealth, the clone itself, and the pushing mechanic.
 Check the "Proper Usage of Decoy" section for more info.

 E: Nimbus Strike